 One of the commercial contract requirements is that the correct parties are named in the contract.
-This may sound obvious but all too often when people prepare contracts the wrong parties are named.
+This may sound obvious but all too often when people prepare their own contracts the wrong parties are named.

 The first question is who should be the party to the contract?
-For example, is a contracting party an individual a company a trust or partnership?
+For example, is a contracting party an individual a company a trust or a partnership?
 Each of these legal structures has a particular format that must be followed in preparing the contract so that the correct parties identified at the outset.
 If the wrong party is named or the party is not correctly identified by its proper legal name it could mean that the contract is unenforceable.

 Commercial Contract Requirements and the Parties’ Legal Capacity

 Does the party you are dealing with have the ability to enter a contract?
 If a party does not have the legal capacity even though the contract may be clear it will be unenforceable

 For example, if you are dealing with an individual are they:

 In these examples even though the contract may on its face be enforceable because the contracting party does not have “capacity” the contract will not be binding.